pesalerno/Pseudacris-island-genomics/README.md

 #downstream analyses
-###1. adegenet
+###a. population stats
-The [R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia.R) used is still in progress, but in general we estimate Fst, Heterozygosity, PCA, DAPC, neighbor-joining tree, compoplot, SPCA, and other population measure using various packages.
+The [R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia.R) used is still in progress, but in general we estimate Fst, Heterozygosity, PCA, DAPC, neighbor-joining tree, compoplot, SPCA, and other population measures using various packages.

+###b. landscape analyses

+###c. phylogenomics